ravi00007/OTP_genrator/README.md

 # OTP_genrator
-The OTP Genrator using Speakeasy package the otp would be valid for 30 sec only
+The OTP(One Time Password) Genrator using NPM Speakeasy.js package the otp would be valid for 30 sec only

 you can use this otp genrator and send otp